 – Because of the retentions, spiritual breathing slows down the absorption of oxygen, thus elevating the amount of carbon dioxide and creating an optimal thirst for air.

 Those two types of breathing are opposed.
-The first method is a psychotherapeutic practice, the other one a spiritual path.
+The first method is a psychotherapeutic practice, and the other one is a spiritual path.

 2nd contraindication: Hypnosis